-Icon Family Name Description @ Data Processing Data Processing actors assemble, disassemble, and update data.
+Icon Family Name Description Data Processing Data Processing actors assemble, disassemble, and update data.
 Display Display actors are indicated by vertical bars.
 Actors belonging to this family output the workflow in text or graphical format File Management File Management actors do not have a persistent family symbol.
 Actors belonging to this family locate or unzip files, for example.
-The icon displayed here is a directory listing icon. © GAMESS GAMESS actors are used for computational chemistry workflows.
+The icon displayed here is a directory listing icon.
+GAMESS GAMESS actors are used for computational chemistry workflows.
 General Actors that don't fit into one of the other families fall into the General family.
 General actors include email, file operation, and transformation actors, for example.
-The icon displayed here is a filter icon.
-GIS/Spatial GIS/Spatial actors are used to process geospatial information ✓♀ Image Processing Image Processing actors are used to manipulate graphics files.
-X==y Logic Logic actors have no persistent family symbol.
+The icon displayed here is a filter icon. $\mathcal{C}^{\wedge}$ GIS/Spatial GIS/Spatial actors are used to process geospatial information Image Processing Image Processing actors are used to manipulate graphics files. x==y Logic Logic actors have no persistent family symbol.
 Actors in this family include Boolean switches and logic functions.
 The icon displayed here is an equals icon. $\left[\mu^{\chi^2{m{\sigma}}}\right]$ Math Math actors have no persistent family symbol.
 Actors in this family include add, subtract, integral, and statistical functions.
 The icon displayed here is used to represent statistical functions (e.g., the Quantizer actor).
 Model Model actors use a solid arrow.
 Model actors include statistical, mathematical, rule-based, and probability models.
 Note that icons will include additional symbols further identifying the actor function.

-Icon Fa amily Name Description lolecular Molecular Processing actors are indicated Pr rocessing by a molecule icon in the upper left corner.
-0 ther/External Other/External Program actors are Pr rogram indicated by a purple rectangle.
+Icon Family Name Description 34 Molecular Molecular Processing actors are indicated Processing by a molecule icon in the upper left corner.
+Other/External Other/External Program actors are Program indicated by a purple rectangle.
 External R Program actors include R, SAS, and MATLAB actors.
 The icon displayed here is an R icon.
-String actors are indicated with the text string() tring string().String actors are used to String() manipulate strings in a variety of ways U. tility Utility actors are indicated with a wrench.
-Utility actors help manage and tune a particular aspect of an application.
-W Veb Services Web Services actors are indicated by a wireframe globe.
-Actors in this family execute remote services.
-I J- nits Unit components define a system of units.
-11100 can components acrine a system of units.
+String actors are indicated with the text string() String string().String actors are used to string() manipulate strings in a variety of ways Utility Utility actors are indicated with a wrench. - Utility actors help manage and tune a particular aspect of an application.
+Web Services Web Services actors are indicated by a wireframe globe.
+Actors in this family ATTACK TO THE PARTY OF THE PART execute remote services. ₩ Units Unit components define a system of units.
+U Umts Onit components define a system of diffus.